Facts and Figures

 - As an integral part of the region's emergency preparedness and response network, UC Davis advises agencies and takes the lead in responding to bioterrorism and mass-casualty events to ensure public safety.
 Trauma prevention specialists also partner with firefighters, law enforcement and first responders to reduce preventable injuries, accidents and violence.

 - The UC Davis Cancer Care Network unites four hospital-based cancer centers in Northern and Central California, offering patients leading-edge care in their own communities.

 - UC Davis partners with community organizations and sponsors events, including the new Sacramento Republic FC professional soccer club and the California International Marathon.

 - Thousands of community members attend free and low-cost community forums and lectures offered annually to increase health and science literacy, including a mini medical school and annual deans’ lectures at the Betty Irene Moore School of Nursing and the School of Medicine.

-- In partnership wtih Kohl's, UC Davis provided families 1,437 child safety seats, 4,295 bicycle helmets and 306 life jackets over the past year.
+- In partnership with Kohl's, UC Davis provided families with 1,437 child safety seats, 4,295 bicycle helmets and 306 life jackets over the past year.